 How do contractors report certified payroll?

-Contractors may use Form WH-347 to report their payroll every week.
+Contractors may use Form WH-347, a certified payroll form, to report their payroll every week.
 Federal law provides specific information that contractors must include in their report, and filling out Form WH-347 meets those requirements.
 Using the form itself is optional, but every report must have the following information:

-- Whether you are a subcontractor or general contractor
+Whether you are a subcontractor or a general contractor

 How is certified payroll different from regular payroll records?